Adrienne Truscott’s Asking For It at Soho Theatre

 Truscott satirises the recent avalanche of tasteless sexual abuse comedy from male comics, not through sober commentary but through jokes of her own, showing her male counterparts (some of whom she references directly, in particular US comedian Daniel Tosh) how to do rape comedy in a way that’s actually funny.
 Her point is subtle: though there should not be any no-go areas in comedy, the jokes should at least be clever.

 Performance artist by trade, Truscott’s stage conduct is less subtle – she is naked from the waist down.
 She reminds audience members that she’s perhaps the most comfortable person in the room, with everybody else’s attention focused on her naked crotch, the “site of the crime”, elevated by the theatre stage to eye-level.
 Along with her boozing during the show, Truscott’s attire (or lack of it) takes the notion of “asking for it” to the extreme.
 She goes further by wittingly ridiculing the notion, pointing out that nobody ever says to their partner “Will you f***me?”, but rather ‘F*** me!’.

 The audience initially feels uneasy, uncertain where Truscott will draw the line, but this is soon forgotten (along with the nudity), as audience members lose themselves in the subtlety and sophistication of her comedy.
 Highly provocative both in its message and its delivery, the show is not for everyone.
 You have to at least be “open to it”.

-Adrienne Truscott’s Asking For It is on at the Soho Theatre until 31st May 2014, for further information or to book visit here.
+Adrienne Truscott’s Asking For It is at the Soho Theatre until 31st May 2014.
+For further information or to book visit the theatre’s website here.